Dismiss Modal

 Choose a preferred language

-Call your healthcare team if you have any of these symptoms:
+Call your care team if you have:

-• Fever of 100.4˚F (38˚C) or higher, or as directed by your healthcare provider
+• A fever of 100.4˚F (38˚C) or higher, or as advised by your doctor.

-• Bleeding from the incision sites
+• Bleeding from the incision sites.

-• Belly (abdominal) pain, nausea, constipation, or vomiting that doesn't go away
+• Belly (abdominal) pain, nausea, constipation, or vomiting that doesn't go away.

-• Increasing pain that doesn't get better after taking pain medicine
+• Increasing pain that doesn't get better after taking pain medicine.

-• Swelling, redness, oozing, or cloudy discharge at the incision sites
+• Swelling, redness, oozing, or cloudy discharge at the incision sites.

-• Drainage or foul-smelling odor from the incisions on the chest or leg
+• Drainage or foul-smelling odor from the incisions on the chest or leg.

 Man talking on phone.